ZeljkaZ/mobile-app-dev-course/lab1/README.md

 Report folder contains lab report, with written step by step description of installation/update processes as well as learning reflections from this assignment.

 Screenshot folder contains sub-folders that store screenshots related to installation or setup processes of different tools (see Index).

+## Note

+The best way to inspect this Lab is to read the report first.
+The installation processes are explained in detail there, and you will find links to screenshots under textual instructions.